SREED365/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod04_Deploying Messaging components to facilitate communication between Azure resources.md

     ```
     > **Note**: The output will show **undefined**.
 This is expected.

-1. At the **Cloud Shell** command prompt, type in the following command (replacing the placeholder `<Service Bus namespace connection string>` with the value of your url you recorded earlier in this lab) and press **Enter** to create a new variable for your Service Bus namespace connection string:
+1. At the **Cloud Shell** command prompt, type in the following command (replacing the placeholder `<Service Bus namespace Primary connection string>` with the value of your url you recorded earlier in this lab) and press **Enter** to create a new variable for your Service Bus namespace connection string:

     ```sh
     var connectionString = '<Service Bus namespace connection string>';